 Now scroll down to see what happens.

 GLOBAL WHOIS API HOSTING DOMAINS TOOLS

 In computer code, you can’t work much with raw data (like WHOIS), but with an API, raw data gets parsed in “concepts” and you can create wonderful new service.
 To a computer, instead of getting “raw data WHOIS”, you are getting: name, surname, company name, email address, and other various information.
-In other words, WhoAPI transforms raw domain data into machine readable outputs.
-This way, humans using software can better value, and understand more the data that’s behind the domains they are looking at.
+In other words, WhoAPI transforms raw domain data into machine-readable outputs.
+This way, humans using software can better understand the data that’s behind the domains they are looking at.